R4UL7T0/R4-L/README.md

-## Hi I am Raúl Barba, former Cybersecurity Consultant and Computer Systems and Software Development Student
+## Hi I am Raúl, former Cybersecurity Consultant and Computer Systems and Software Development Student

 ## About Me
 I am a former **Red Teamer** passionate about cybersecurity.
 My work focuses on simulating adversarial techniques to strengthen security posture on your company and uncover vulnerabilities before real attackers do.